CyVerse-learning-materials/learning-materials-home/README.md

 4. At bottom of page, link to 'Fix or improve documentation on Github' should be correctly linked.
 5. If your documentation has a table of contents, verify section headings.

+    >**Tip:** The best way to preview the documentation it to use the `make` command to preview how it should build on ReadTheDocs.
+This can save you several commits and rebuilds.
+At the terminal:

+   >     $ make html
+   > A `_build` directory will be created, and an `_/build/html/index.html` file will be created which you can view in a web browser.
+Delete the `_build` file before committing back to GitHub.
+   > Also **Indentation and spacing** matter a lot in ReStructured Text.
+If you have a formatting problem, start there.

 **E. Adding documentation to Learning Center project as a sub project**